Leptis Magna

 Over time, both the city and its magnificent arch fell into disrepair and abandonment following invasions by barbarian forces in the late 5th century.
 The arch, like much of Leptis Magna, lay buried and forgotten until its rediscovery by archaeologists in 1928.
 Initially found in ruins and fragmented, the arch required extensive excavation and painstaking reconstruction efforts led by Giacomo Guidi.
 Despite its state of disrepair, the arch remains a testament to the architectural and artistic achievements of the Roman era in North Africa.

-Later, during the reign of Emperor Justinian, remnants of the arch were repurposed for use in his grand basilica, underscoring the enduring legacy and adaptive reuse of architectural elements from ancient Roman structures like the Arch of Septimius Severus at Leptis Magna.
+Later, during the reign of emperor Justinian, remnants of the arch were repurposed for use in his grand basilica, underscoring the enduring legacy and adaptive reuse of architectural elements from ancient Roman structures like the Arch of Septimius Severus at Leptis Magna.

 circa 200-450 CE